cekrem/cekrem.github.io/content/posts/elm-book-missing-chapter-8-ports-interop.md

 ## Ports for Communicating with JavaScript

 If you've ever been exposed to SOLID design principles, Clean Architecture or any form of large scale systems engineering, chances are you've heard of [Ports and Adapters](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
-That's where Elm gets its `port` term from.
-A port in this regard supplies a means for "external devices" to connect to our app in a controlled manner.
+Whether that's what Evan had in mind when choosing the "port" term is not certain[^portTermOrigin], but there's a lot of overlap in the mental model in any case.
+A port in both regards supplies _a means for "external devices" to connect to our app in a controlled manner_.
 Note that even with the immense care Elm takes in approaching communication with JavaScript in a safe way, you're still required to mark modules containing ports with the `port` prefix to signal clearly that they are doing so.

 Just as in the Ports and Adapters (or _Hexagonal_ Architecture), ports can be either _inbound_ or _outbound_: